SwallowYourDreams/cpu-control/README.md

 ## Installation
 1. Download the files and place them within the same folder.
-1. On the command line, make the installer executable (chmod +x installer.sh), run it and follow the instructions.
+1. On the command line, make the installer executable, and run it:
+`chmod +x installer.sh
+./installer.sh`
-1. The installer will
+1. Follow the instructions of the installer, which will
     * make sure all dependencies are fulfilled
     * copy the script to /usr/local/bin
-    * offer to exempt cpufreq-set from requiring a superuser password by placing in entry in sudoers.d (recommended if you're planning to tie it to hotkeys)
+    * offer to exempt cpufreq-set from requiring a superuser password by making an entry to sudoers.d (this is strongly recommended if you're planning to tie cpu-control to keyboard shortcuts)
     * offer to create a system-wide alias for running the script

 ## How to use it